alondmnt/joplin-plugin-tag-navigator/README.md

     - Toggle checkboxes / TODOs from the panel.
 - It adds a panel for navigating between inline tags that appear in the current note.
 - It can convert your existing inline tags to native Joplin tags, so that they are accessible using Joplin's built-in tag search.
+- It can convert your existing native Joplin tags to inline tags, so that they are accessible using inline tag search (this plugin).

 After installing the plugin, check the commands listed under `Tag Navigator` in the `Tools` menu, as well as the corresponding settings section.